ingridsfd/Ingrid-core-code-from-scratch-readme/EXERCISES README/Week1.md

 ## Tuesday 19 July, 2022

-1. [x] ==**Base on this reading and this video, create an explanation about Interpreted And Compiled Programming Languages in your README.
+1. [x] >**Base on this reading and this video, create an explanation about Interpreted And Compiled Programming Languages in your README.
-  Interpreted and Compiled Programming Languages.**==
+  Interpreted and Compiled Programming Languages.**

   **Overall Explanation:** Programs need to be run by general CPU hardwares.
   Depending on the main target or function of a software or application, we might choose between 3 archetypes of programming languages for working in their development or testing: